pr0k/5_lang_frequency/README.md

 Just run the script specifying the path to the file with the text data.

+You can use an optional parameter `-c` or `--count` to specify the number of output words.
+Default value is 10.

 For detail run this with `-h` or `--help`

 ```bash